laro/Cilia/README.md

               }
           }
           ```
-    - Not every function with unsafe code needs to be marked as `unsafe`.
+    - Not every function with unsafe code blocks needs to be marked as `unsafe` itself.
         - `unsafe` is a marker for those parts that need to be checked carefully.
         - Functions containing unsafe code not enclosed in an `unsafe` block need to be marked themselves with `unsafe`.
         - Unsafe is transitive (from an `unsafe` inner function to the outer function), but limited by `unsafe` blocks.